uabrc/uabrc.github.io/docs/data_management/transfer/rclone.md

 ## Usage

 RClone is a powerful tool with many commands available.
-We will only cover a small subset of the available commands, as most are beyond typical usage, so please see their [documentation](https://rclone.org/docs/) for more information.
+We will only cover a small subset of the available commands, as most are beyond typical usage, so please see the [RClone documentation](https://rclone.org/docs/) for more information.

 All commands have access to the [global flags](https://rclone.org/flags/).
 An important global flag is `--dry-run` to show what will happen without actually executing the command, which can be helpful to prevent costly mistakes.
+[Other Helpful Global Flags](#other-helpful-global-flags) are also available.

 The various remotes each have their own individual page with their own specific flags, and are linked in the relevant [Setting up Remotes](#setting-up-remotes) section above.